-Google Drive Integration
+Adobe Express and Google Drive Integration

 Effective immediately you’ll see Google Drive as one of the available options when adding images.
 You, and your students, are now able to browse and search for images in the Google Drive, and then simply select them to add them to their Pages, Posts, and Videos.
-This allows students to use more of their own images in the Spark creations.
+This allows students to use more of their own images in the Adobe Express creations.

-Simplified Login Experience
+Simplified Adobe Express Login Experience

-New Spark K-12 Resources
+New Adobe Express K-12 Resources

-The Adobe Education Exchange is chock full of great classroom content, and on the new Adobe Spark Teaching Resources page we’ve cherry-picked some of our favorites to share with you.
+The Adobe Education Exchange is chock full of great classroom content, and on the new Adobe Express Teaching Resources page we’ve cherry-picked some of our favorites to share with you.
 We’ve highlighted content suitable for a variety of subjects and grades, and plan to regularly post additional inspirational content.
 You’ll find exemplars, student content, lesson plans and more, all free for the browsing and using.